Michael Guider: Samantha Knight

-Samantha Terese Knight was born Samantha Terese O'Meagher on the 25 March 1977.
-She lived at Manly with her parents, Tess Knight and Peter O'Meagher, but they divorced at an early stage.
+Samantha Terese Knight was born Samantha Terese O'Meagher on 25 March 1977.
+She lived at Manly with her parents, Tess Knight and Peter O'Meagher, but they divorced when Samantha was young.
 Knight then lived with her mother in Bronte.
 By 1986, they were living in a block of flats in Imperial Avenue, Bondi.
 She went missing on 19 August 1986.
 Despite an intensive campaign, in which posters of her were displayed all over New South Wales, she was never found.

 Guider eventually attracted the attention of police who were investigating the disappearance of Knight, partly because of pressure from Denise Hofman (co-author of Forever Nine), who had worked with Guider on Aboriginal sites around Sydney.
 Freelance journalist Di Michel, who had introduced Hofman to Guider, had told Hofman how Guider had talked about Knight in a way that had sounded odd and obsessive, arousing her suspicions.
 Michel, however, was reluctant to go to the police because she felt she would be informing on a friend.
 Hofman, therefore, decided she would have to go to the police herself with this information.
 She duly passed the information on to a detective at Castle Hill police station.

 Questioned by police, Guider initially told them that he had only met Knight a couple of times over the years, but it eventually turned out that he had molested her and two other girls at a house in Raglan Street, Manly, a number of times during 1984 and 1985.
 After a lengthy investigation, Guider was charged with Knight's murder on 22 February 2001.
 On 7 June 2001, he pleaded guilty to the manslaughter of Knight.
 He claimed that he had drugged her the way he had always drugged his victims, and claimed he had accidentally given her a fatal overdose, saying she regained consciousness and he then gave her a second dose because he did not want her to recognise him.